yast/yast-security/doc/security_policies.md

 ## YaST and Security Policies

-The YaST installer supports security policies which can be enabled in the Installation Summary.
-At this moment, YaST only offers the DISA STIG policy, although more policies are expected to be added.
+The YaST installer supports security policies.
+At this moment, the installer only offers the DISA STIG policy, although more policies are expected to be added.

-The installer checks all the enabled policies and reports the failing rules.
+There are two ways for enabling security policies in YaST: in the Installation Summary dialog at the end of the installation or by using the `YAST_SECURITY_POLICIES` boot parameter.
+Policies and rules can also be enabled in the AutoYaST profile.

+The Installation Summary has a Security Policy section that shows the policies and reports the failing rules for the enabled policies.
+The policies are also checked by some YaST clients.
+For example, the Guided Partitioning and the Expert Partitioner show the failing rules related to the storage configuration.
 The installation will be blocked meanwhile there are failing rules.

-For some rules, YaST offers a link to easily remediate the rule.
-For others, the link will go to the proper installation client (e.g., the Storage Proposal) where the user is expected to manually fix the rule.
-Moreover, YaST allows to disable rules.
-Disabled rules will not be checked and they will not blocked the installation.
+In the Security Policy section, some rules offer a link to easily remediate the issue.
+For others rules, the link will go to the proper installation client (e.g., the Storage Proposal) where the user is expected to manually fix the security problem.
+Moreover, YaST allows disabling rules.

-A boot parameter `YAST_SECURITY_POLICIES` can be used for enabling policies from the beginning of the installation without waiting until reaching the Installation Summary.
-If a policy is enabled (e.g., `YAST_SECURITY_POLICIES=disa_stig`), then some YaST clients perform policy checks too.
-For example, the Guided Partitioning client and the Expert Partitioner show the failing rules related to the storage configuration.
+Disabled rules will not be checked by YaST and they will not blocked the installation.
+AutoYaST profiles also support disabling rules.

 ## DISA STIG Checks